e-picas/mde-backup/cgi-scripts/HOWTO.md

 ## Prerequisite

-To allow Apache to use this script, your webserver must run at least version 2 of Apache with the following modules:
+To allow Apache to use this script, your webserver must run at least version 2 of Apache with the following modules
+enabled:

--   mod_rewrite
+-   mod\_rewrite
--   mod_actions
+-   mod\_actions
--   mod_mime
+-   mod\_mime

+To learn more about Apache's module enabling, see <http://wiki.apache.org/httpd/DebianLikePlatform>.

+## Apache configuration

+To ask Apache to handle Markdown files with the parser, you must define the following directives in your `.htaccess` file (*or create a new one if it doesn't exist*).
+This `htaccess` file must involve at least the root directory of your Markdown files AND the shell handler itslef.
+If your architecture doesn't allow you to use a single `htaccess` file for both your documents and the handler, you will have to define both `.htaccess` files, one for each concerned directory.

-## Sample htaccess file
+### Sample htaccess file

     # We autorize CGIs
     Options +ExecCGI